How will I feel in the second trimester, compared with the first?

 - Dry, itchy skin, especially on the belly

 - Increased sensitivity to the sun.
-This means you might burn more easily, and may need to wear more sunscreen than usual.
+This means you might burn more easily, so make sure to wear sunscreen when spending time outside.

 - A dark line (the “linea nigra”) down the middle of your belly from your navel to your pubic hair